Wand of Orcus: Use in gaming

 The first edition Dungeon Masters Guide notes that while this "ghastly weapon" is the property of Orcus, "at times it is said that he will allow his wand to pass into the Prime Material Plane in order to wreak chaos and evil upon all living things there."
-The Book of Vile Darkness similarly notes that Orcus sometimes lets the wand fall into the hands of mortals in order to allow them to wreak chaos and evil, but adds that he grows bored after only a year or so and reclaims his wand and usually the soul of the mortal who wielded it as well.
+The Book of Vile Darkness similarly notes that Orcus sometimes allows mortals to obtain the wand so that they may spread chaos and evil, but adds that he grows bored after only a year or so and reclaims his wand and usually the soul of the mortal who wielded it as well.
 Within the mechanics of the game, the artifact has been described as overpowered to the point that it has "the potential to inadvertently derail a campaign".

-In the adventure The Throne of Bloodstone, the player characters may obtain the Wand of Orcus, and flee with it from the Abyss to the Seven Heavens.
+In the adventure The Throne of Bloodstone, first published in 1988, the player characters are able to obtain the Wand of Orcus, and flee with it from the Abyss to the Seven Heavens.
 If the characters decide to keep the Wand of Orcus instead, the party members begin to fall under its evil influence and stop at nothing to possess it; any character who travels to an empty plane of the Abyss with the wand can set up a layer under his own rule, and after 30 days he will irrevocably become a demon lord.
 When the characters meet Bahamut, the Platinum Dragon, he tells them that the Wand of Orcus can only be destroyed if it is "steeped in the black and foul blood from the heart of Tiamat, the Queen of Darkness", although if killed Tiamat and the wand will be removed from the current plane of existence for centuries, but will eventually return to existence.
 If the characters succeed, the wand explodes violently, leaving only a small white gem.
 Bahamut tells them to plant this gem and tend the tree that comes from it: "For as long as you and your realm align with the cause of Good, this tree will prevent any demons from entering the Kingdom of Bloodstone.
 But should you, your people, or your descendents turn to Evil, the tree will wither, and the demons take a most powerful revenge."
 The adventure's epilogue notes that while the Tree-Gem of Bloodstone keeps Orcus from entering the lands, it will take him a full century to rebuild the Wand of Orcus.